jcbendernh/Editable-Reports-with-Power-Apps/README.md

 16. If you Power App does not show up in the Power BI Canvas, delete the Power App control, repeat step 4 above but this time select Choose App and select your Power App that you just created.
 It should now show in the report.
     ![picture alt](/images/Finished%20Report.gif)

-However it may not automatically refresh the report in the desktop when you click Submit, you may have to manually refresh in the desktop.
+However it may not automatically refresh the report in the Power Bi Desktop when you click Submit, you may have to manually refresh in the desktop.
 Once the report is published to the Power BI Web Service.
-You should see the automatic refresh.
+Clicking the Submit buttom will automatically refresh the report.